-Today we’ll take a closer took at the “FHA PowerSaver” loan program, which aims to make it easier for homeowners to make energy-saving improvements to their homes.
+Today, we’ll take a closer took at the “FHA PowerSaver” loan program, which aims to make it easier for homeowners to make energy-saving improvements to their properties.

 How FHA PowerSaver works:

-PowerSaver allows homeowners to borrow up to $25,000 for terms as long as 20 years to make certain energy improvements, including insulation, duct sealing, energy-efficient doors/windows, HVAC systems, water heaters, solar panels, and geothermal systems.
+The FHA PowerSaver program allows homeowners to borrow up to $25,000 for terms as long as 20 years to make certain energy improvements, including insulation, duct sealing, energy-efficient doors/windows, HVAC systems, water heaters, solar panels, and geothermal systems.

-The FHA encourages homeowners to get an energy audit to determine which improvements will be most cost-effective.
+The FHA encourages homeowners to get an energy audit to determine which improvements will be most cost-effective and worth their while.

 What about FHA PowerSaver rates?